alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 But this is not the case for ELBs.
-The OpenRTB protocol is optimized to minimize traffic when you do not bid: an HTTP response of 204 No Content is usually enough, which means sending a few bytes.
+The OpenRTB protocol is optimized to minimize traffic when you do not bid: an HTTP response of 204 No Content is usually enough, which means sending just a few bytes.
-But requests are largish (a request size of 1 KB can be typical), and combined with 18 billion requests per day it results in over 18 TB per day, or more than half a petabyte per month.
+But requests are largish (a request size of 1.5 KB can be normal), and combined with 18 billion requests per day it results in over 27 TB per day, or more than 0.8 petabytes per month.
-At $0.018 per GB the total cost is $10K.
+At $0.018 per GB the total cost is about $15K.
-Going from free to $10K just in ELB-related traffic costs is not nice.
+Going from free to $15K just in ELB-related traffic costs is not nice.

 The solution was obvious:
 remove the first ELB handling the majority of the traffic,